 This is Tank.
 Tank is 12, and still a ball of energy and enthusiasm.
 Tank is not doing well though and I don't have the money to keep investigating...
 But I'll spend what I have through being evicted if I have to.

 I'm medically inclined but struggled to pay for regular vet visits for two dogs.
-My other one just had to be put down last month.
+My other one just had to be put down two months ago.
 We never figured out the exact cause, but he was a boxer mix and aging much faster than Tank is anyway.
 I kept him comfortable, vibrant and happy for as long as I could until the pain was just too much for him.
 I've never put an animal down before, don't hunt, never "took" a life.
 I am struggling to live with myself.
 I loved my dog, but I didn't realize how much until now, and I can't bear the burden a second time in case it's treatable.

-What's going on with Tank: He started moaning just a little when laying down about a month ago.
+What's going on with Tank: He started moaning just a little when laying down about two months ago.
 It was very minor, figured it was just him aging.
 The moaning got louder, and more frequent.
 Then he started throwing up yellowish bile.
 I switched him to whole food and added Pepcid, which helped for a little while.
 Then he would moan louder, and sometimes twice.
 Then he would start getting restless.
 Before while he was up and moving he was fine, but now sometimes you can hear a little moan as he gets going too.
 He now starts shaking randomly, and has random crashout days where the littlest things get him winded or start making him cough or sneeze (followed by a day or block of high energy).
 He is now far beyond normal dog hungry all of the time.
 Sheds constantly when he might have shed a single hair a month for basically all of his life.

 It's not arthritis.
 His limbs move fine, he still hops and runs and is motivated to do things.
 His heat tolerance is getting worse, and his energy comes and goes.
 His eyes and gums look good.
 He hasn't vomited in weeks.
 He still wants to eat.
 The vet worked with me a little and did some X-rays at no cost, but she's not a radiologist although she did think his spleen was possibly enlarged.
 No masses found but with their imaging that doesn't mean there aren't any-- they'd have to be quite large to pop up.
 They did a little bit of ultrasound work but he needs to go back for a full ultrasound.
 He's getting worse.
 More uncomfortable, and harder to control.
 He's not crying in pain but when he does, I don't even know what I would do.